Stable Subgroups of the Genus Two Handlebody Group: The Factored Contact Graph is Quasi-isometric to the disk graph

-In case (2), where $\gamma(i+1)$ is a switch hyperplane, $\gamma(i)$ and $\gamma(i+1)$ must osculate because no two switch hyperplanes can cross, (again see Section \ref{subsec:edgescontact}).
+In case (2), where $\gamma(i+1)$ is a switch hyperplane, $\gamma(i)$ and $\gamma(i+1)$ must osculate because no two switch hyperplanes can cross, (again by Lemma \ref{lem:edgescontact}).
 This presents us with two subcases: \begin{enumerate} \item[(2a)] $\gamma(i-1)$ osculates with $\gamma(i)$, or

 \item[(2b)] $\gamma(i-1)$ crosses $\gamma(i)$. \end{enumerate} Figure \ref{figure:case2ab} illustrates these two cases.
 In case (2a), we can replace $\gamma(i)$ with a twist hyperplane that crosses both $\gamma(i)$ and $\gamma(i+1)$, as this hyperplane must also cross $\gamma(i-1)$.
-Again we are using the fact that a switch hyperplane is parallel into any twist hyperplane with which it osculates.
+Again we are using the fact that a switch hyperplane is parallel into any twist hyperplane with which it osculates (Lemma \ref{lem:edgescontact} (4)).
 In case (2b), we can also replace $\gamma(i)$ with a twist hyperplane that crosses both $\gamma(i)$ and $\gamma(i+1)$ as such a hyperplane must also cross $\gamma(i-1)$.
 This is because $\gamma(i+1)$ must be parallel into $\gamma(i-1)$.

 By starting with one end of $\gamma$, say $\gamma(0)$, we can use the above arguments to replace any vertices in $\gamma$ corresponding to switch hyperplanes with vertices corresponding to twist hyperplanes.
 Let $\gamma'$ be the altered geodesic.
-Next we show that we can $\gamma'$ so that every vertes corresponds to a twist hyperplane in the image of $\iota$.
+Next we show that we can $\gamma'$ so that every vertex corresponds to a twist hyperplane in the image of $\iota$.